 Allen House: The former president’s home is now the college’s center for global engagement and diversity, which includes the Center for Diversity and Inclusion, the Office of Global Initiatives and International Programs, and international student services.

-Alumnae Hall and Lees Memorial Chapel (ALH): Alumnae Hall contains classrooms, an auditorium, little theatre, faculty offices, a color television studio (used in the communication program) and Lees Memorial Chapel.
+Alumnae Hall and Lees Memorial Chapel (ALH): Alumnae Hall contains classrooms, an auditorium, a small 75 seat theatre, faculty offices, a video studio and editing lab (used in the Communication Department) and Lees Memorial Chapel.
 A notable feature of the Chapel is the group of stained glass windows portraying ten women who made lasting impressions upon civilization.
-The departments of art and performing arts have studios, faculty offices, practice rooms and workshops in part of Alumnae Hall.
+The art department has studios and faculty offices in Alumnae Hall, including a new state-of-the-art art therapy studio

 The gallery system at Cedar Crest College is an educational arm of the art department and a public agent for the college.
 The mission of the campus galleries is to present exhibitions that introduce our community to innovative ideas and timely concepts about the practice of making art .Our exhibition programming leans toward contemporary art that directly relates to the art major curriculum.
 At the heart of the liberal arts, the gallery system becomes a vehicle for inspiring dialogue across academic disciplines.